 - Raise the funds to pay the Determination.

-- Offer HMRC whatever funds have been put to one side for VAT and Corporation Tax in full and final settlement of all outstanding tax, failing which they will embark on option 3.
+- Offer HMRC whatever funds have been put to one side for VAT and Corporation Tax in full and final settlement of all outstanding tax, failing which the Company will have to go into liquidation.

 - Put the company into Creditors Voluntary Liquidation.